 With classics to her name like Casablanca, Notorious, and Gaslight, as well as three Academy Awards, and a host of other trophies, Bergman is cemented in history as a big screen star.
 Her natural grace and poise on camera made her a sensation, while her inate Swedish reserve made sure that the public was forever interested in her life off-screen as well.

 Though she died in 1982 at the age of 67, Bergman’s work has stood the test of time; her performances come across as elegant and authentic, from her early work to her final films.
+If you’re new to the world of Ingrid Bergman, it’s natural to wonder what are the best Ingrid Bergman movies to being your journey though some of the best films of all time.

 These are the six essential films of Swedish actress Ingrid Bergman: